mahimayadav02/AI-Email-Reply-Generator/README.md

 The idea behind the project is simple: while replying to an email in Gmail, users can click an **AI Reply** button added by a Chrome Extension.
 The email content is sent to a Spring Boot backend, which communicates with the Gemini API to generate a context-aware reply.
 The generated response is then inserted directly into the Gmail compose window.

-Apart from the Chrome Extension, the project also includes a React frontend that can be used independently to test and generate replies.
+Apart from the Chrome Extension, the project also includes a React frontend that can be used independently to test and generate replies for texts other than email.

 ---